 Relatives of victims and Kyrgyz authorities attended the ceremony of opening.

-Chairman of the government commission for the elimination of consequences of the crash Muhammedkaliy Abulgaziyev expressed gratitude to the Kyrgyz people who were not indifferent at the time of tragedy.
+Then-chairman of the government commission for the elimination of consequences of the crash Muhammedkaliy Abylgaziyev expressed gratitude to the Kyrgyz people who were not indifferent at the time of tragedy.

 He said all the affected persons and relatives of the victims were fully paid compensations.

-"The International Aviation Committee preliminary admitted the aircrew's fault," Abulgaziyev said.
+"The International Aviation Committee preliminary admitted the aircrew's fault," Abylgaziyev said.

 He recalled that the cargo was transported from Hong Kong to Istanbul with a stopover in Bishkek for refueling and aircrew replacement.
 The plane needed 64 tons of fuel to make it to Istanbul, but at that moment it had only 25 tons.